dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 ![](../../assets/images/3partydiagram.png)

-The following prerequisites need to be prepared prior to installing CM, CDP PvC Base cluster and ECS platform.
+The following prerequisites need to be prepared prior to installing the CDP Private Cloud solution with ECS platform.

 - TOC
 {:toc}